eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-08-mass-matrix-benchmarks.md

 |**full_exp**|      1,799.11|      1,753.65|           0.16|  101.99|     618.28|       360.14|
 |**covadapt**|          0.02|        693.87|           5.71|     N/A|        N/A|          N/A|

-## Observations
+# Observations

-> **tldr:** there are a lot of options, but sane defaults are good!
+> **tldr:** As is typical with these sorts of things, no one method uniformly
+> outperforms the others.
+The most we can hope for are sensible defaults and
+> users perceptive enough to criticize defaults!

-- A full mass matrix can provide significant speedups over a diagonal mass matrix, sometimes up to two orders of magnitude, for both the tuning time and the number of effective samples per second.
+- A full mass matrix can provide significant improvements over a diagonal mass matrix for both the tuning time and the number of effective samples per second.
+This improvement can sometimes go up to two orders of magnitude!
   - This is most noticeable in the `mvnormal` model, with heavily correlated parameters.
   - However, in models with less extreme correlations among parameters, this